Firestark/project/docs/topics/facades.md

 # Facades

 A facade is a class that provides easy access to an object inside the application.
-All facades are located inside the ``/client/facades`` directory.
+All facades are located inside the ``/client/facades`` directory and automatically loaded into the global namespace by composer.

 ```php